timescale/docs.timescale.com-content/api.md

 DETAIL:  Some chunks have less than 2 replicas.
 ```

-Example of providing too big replication factor for a hypertable with 2 attached data nodes:
+Example of providing too big of a replication factor for a hypertable with 2 attached data nodes:
 ```sql
 SELECT set_replication_factor('conditions', 3);
 ERROR:  too big replication factor for hypertable "conditions"